dashbuilder/dashbuilder/README.md

 * Data set definition files: Support for CSV & Bean generated data sets
 * Displayer Editor widget for the creation of displayer definitions
-* Perspective editor integration of the Displayer Editor which allows for creating dashboards by drag&drop
+* Perspective editor integration which allows the creation of dashboards by drag&drop